Alschn/django-react-docker-heroku-template/README.md

 This repository uses Github Actions to run test pipeline.
 `tests.yml` - runs backend and frontend tests separately

-I was no able to configure automatic deploys with Github Actions.
+I was not able to configure automatic deploys with Github Actions.
 This was the [error](https://github.com/AkhileshNS/heroku-deploy/issues/84).

 If you want to enable Automatic Deploys, use Heroku dashboard and enable waiting